This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Headboard Storage

 If you have a small bedroom, don’t pass up the opportunity to invest in a bed with a storage headboard.
-Headboards with storage areas are a great way of using up the empty space behind your otherwise useless headrest.
+Headboards with storage areas are a great way of using up the space behind your otherwise useless headrest.

 You will be surprised at how useful it’ll prove to be in terms of storing blankets or pillows.
-On top of that, you can place the bedside lamp on top of the headboard and completely ditch your bedside table; or you can keep whatever you like on the headboard—anything you want to use it first thing in the morning or before going to bed at night.
+On top of that, you can place the bedside lamp on top of the headboard and completely ditch your bedside table; or you can keep whatever you like on the headboard—anything you want to use first thing in the morning or before going to bed at night.

 3. Store Below Bed/Storage Bed